 Butch Leghorn helpfully makes Cultural Marxism Defined.

-Over at Future Primaeval, Warg Franklin has some well-constructed thoughts on Absolutism and Localism.
+Over at Future Primaeval, Neal Devers has some well-constructed thoughts on Absolutism and Localism.
 This demarcates the broad divide between the neoreactionary prescription of undivided sovereignty and the images of an inept, micromanaging totalitarian that often get stuck in people’s heads just as soon as we prescribe it.

 Absolutism in final political power does not imply centralized management in practice, and freedom of action for local authority does not imply limitation of the authority of the crown.